 Women's knowledge about the places from where the modern SDT is available was ascertained.
-Places where modern SDT is available were classified into three broad categories: government sectors (including medical college hospital, specialized medical college hospital, district hospital, Mother and Child Welfare Centre, Upazila health complex, and Union Health and Family Welfare Centre), NGO sectors including static NGO clinics and private sector facilities that included clinics, hospitals and skilled doctors' chambers.
+Places where modern SDT is available were classified into three broad categories: government sectors (including medical college hospitals, specialized medical college hospitals, District hospitals, maternal and child welfare centres, Upazila health complexes, and Union health and family welfare centres), NGO sectors including static NGO clinics and private sector facilities that included clinics, hospitals and skilled doctors' chambers.
 About 90 per cent of respondents knew that SDT was available in non-government hospitals or clinics (Table 4.9).
-One out of every four respondents said that SDT was available in the medical college hospital.
-Almost 50 per centof respondents said that it was available in a district hospital.
-More than 28.2 per cent were aware that SDT was available in the NGO static clinic.
+One out of every four respondents said that SDT was available in the medical college hospitals.
+Almost 50 per cent of respondents said that it was available in a District hospital.
+About 28 per cent were aware that SDT was available in the NGO static clinic.